 The best carbohydrate choices provide a variety of nutrients to help fuel growing bodies and promote good health: vitamins, minerals and dietary fiber.
 Examples of nutrient-rich carbohydrates include whole grains, vegetables, fruits, lentils, peas and beans.

-Low-fat and fat-free milk is another nutrient-rich carbohydrate that provides calcium, potassium and is fortified with vitamin D.
+Low-fat and fat-free milk and yogurt is another nutrient-rich carbohydrate that provides calcium, potassium and is fortified with vitamin D.

 Foods and drinks with added sugars are better saved as an occasional treat, since they don’t offer nutrition beyond a quick energy source.
 These "occasional treats" include sodas and other sweetened drinks, candy, cakes and cookies.